digital-raven/raven/docs/user-guide.md

 wish to use Raven as an starting point to make your own modifications.

-The most convenient method is to have one private repo for all your Raven machines and create a git branch for each of your machines within that repo.
+The most convenient method is to have one private repo for all your Raven machines and create a git branch for a new machine when you install Raven to it.
 This makes it easy to keep the machine-specific information easily separated, while being able to conveniently port and compare extra changes between your installations.